bcProFoundation/building-blocks/docs/en/manual/development/README.md

 - Python and Python Requests (to setup backend apps on first run)
 - VS Code (Editor and NodeJS/TypeScript IDE)

+Note: All requirements can run native on Linux, Mac or Windows.

 ### Install NodeJS global commands

 ```sh